rita-2424/rita-2424/README.md

 ### 🚀 Featured Projects

 🔹 **[Smart-Hive AI](https://github.com/rita-2424)**
-Developing intelligent solutions for precision agriculture using AI and blockchain.
+A 2nd runnersup in the KAPS/Inter-University Hackathon- 2024 (AI for Enterpreneurial Firms).
+With features like predicative analysis, it is a system where small business owners can use AI tools to improve their businesses and take them to the next level.

 🔹 **[Micro-Lending System](https://github.com/rita-2424)**
-A decentralized micro-financing platform powered by smart contracts for secure peer-to-peer lending.
+A decentralized micro-financing platform powered by smart contracts for secure peer-to-peer lending.Featured in the Avalanche Team 1 Kenya.

 🔹 **[Elite Hotel and Booking System](https://github.com/rita-2424)**
 A hotel management and booking system built to streamline reservations and customer experience.
+Developed in Java, this app allows you to book and reserve hotel commodites in the Elite Hotels and suites.

 ---